-Special Care Issues at the End of Life: Reviews pathophysiology, symptoms, comfort interventions and management of specific end-of-life care issues.
-Some issues addressed are management of nausea, shortness of breath, anxiety, and the use of steroids in palliative care.
+Special Care Issues at the End of Life: Reviews pathophysiology, symptoms, comfort interventions, and management of specific end-of-life care issues.
+Some issues addressed are the management of nausea, shortness of breath, anxiety, and the use of steroids in palliative care.

-The Dying Process: Provides information on the common clinical changes in the dying patient from months to days before death and the interventions and management to support family and patient comfort.
+The Dying Process: Provides information on the common clinical changes in the dying patient from months to days before death, interventions, and management to support the family and patient’s comfort.
 Also provides information to help patient and family cope during end-of-life care.